 2–year Army ROTC scholarships are available for anyone who has two remaining years of college left, or possibly for use in Graduate level coursework.

-Attending the Leader's Training Course [LTC], and receiving a 2–year award is a good option for second– or third– year students, depending if you are in a 4– or 5–year major; graduate students may also apply for 2–year scholarships.
+Attending the Cadet Basic Course, and receiving a 2–year award is a good option for second– or third– year students, depending if you are in a 4– or 5–year major; graduate students may also apply for 2–year scholarships.

 A two–year award winner will receive the following benefits: two years of full tuition and fees, a monthly stipend, and book money.
 This makes your last two years of college easier financially, and provides you with a definite job once you graduate.